 Actuarial assumptions.
-As described above, the PERA Fund member group pension liabilities and net pension liabilities are based on actuarial valuations performed as of June 30, 2013 for each of the membership groups.
-Then each PERA Fund member group pension liability was rolled forward from the valuation date to the Plan year ending June 30, 2014 using generally accepted actuarial principles.
-There were no significant events or changes in benefit provisions that required an adjustment to the roll-forward liabilities as of June 30, 2014.
-These actuarial methods and assumptions were adopted by the Board for use in the June 30, 2014 actuarial valuation.
+As described above, the PERA Fund member group pension liabilities and net pension liabilities are based on actuarial valuations performed as of June 30, 2014 for each of the membership groups.
+Then each PERA Fund member group pension liability was rolled forward from the valuation date to the Plan year ending June 30, 2015 using generally accepted actuarial principles.
+There were no significant events or changes in benefit provisions that required an adjustment to the roll-forward liabilities as of June 30, 2015.
+These actuarial methods and assumptions were adopted by the Board for use in the June 30, 2015 actuarial valuation.

-Actuarial valuation date June 30, 2013

-Actuarial cost method Entry age normal

-Amortization method Level percentage of pay

-Amortization period Solved for based on statutory rates

-Asset valuation method Fair value

-Actuarial assumptions:

-• Investment rate of return 7.75% annual rate, net of investment expense

-Payroll growth 3.50% annual rate

-Projected salary increases 3.50% to 14.25% annual rate

-Includes inflation at 3.00% annual rate
+Actuarial valuation date June 30, 2014 Actuarial cost method Entry age normal Amortization method Level percentage of pay, open Amortization period Solved for based on statutory rates Asset valuation method Fair value Actuarial assumptions: Investment rate of return Projected benefit payment Payroll growth Projected salary increases Includes inflation at Mortality assumption 7.75% annual rate, net of investment expense 100 years 3.50% annual rate 3.50% to 14.25% annual rate 3.00% annual rate RP-2000 Mortality Tables (Combined table for healthy post-retirements, Employee table for active members, and Disabled table for disabled retirees before retirement age) with projection to 2018 using Scale AA • Experience study dates July 1, 2008 to June 30, 2013